(Here’s the link for the match on the WWE Network: http://network.wwe.com/video/v31359957/?contentId=&contextType=wwe-show&contextId=halloween_havoc )

 Just watch his entrance before this match begins.
 The build-up as the camera follows him from the locker room.
 The security guards escorting him to the curtains.
 The burst of energy as he walks through the curtains.
 The bombastic theme music.
 That’s all you needed to know about Goldberg.
 Pure dominance.
 I mentioned Ryback before, but his undefeated streak pales in comparison to Goldberg’s.

 This is the only Goldberg match in WWE Network’s Best 100 Matches…List.
-And whilst Goldberg was never a great wrestler (he has admitted in interviews that he had to be carried), I think he deserves more than one match in the Top 100.
-And this match is a fairly typical Goldberg match.
+This match is a fairly typical Goldberg match.
 Goldberg dominates much of the match, as is to he expected.
 But, early on in the match, DDP comes up tops in a chain wrestling segment.
 Goldberg manages to power out, but every now and then, DDP hits a quick move (even a hurricanrana at one point!), to turn the tide.
 After Goldberg misses a spear and hits his shoulder on the ring post, the crowd starts to believe that DDP can beat Goldberg.